Independent pre-school education for ages 3 & 4

-Our Pre School facilities and environment is designed and furnished in compliance with EYFS and Welfare standards, and we have taken into account the needs and interests of each individual child in our care.
+Here at Scarisbrick Hall School, we are proud to deliver a truly independent pre-school education to children aged 3 and 4.
+Our pre-school facilities and environment are designed and furnished in complete compliance with EYFS and Welfare Standards.
+We have also taken every effort to ensure that the needs and interests of each individual child in our care are met.

-reading/sensory den for quiet, calm activities to promote early literacy and personal, social and emotional development
+A reading and sensory den for quiet, calm activities that help to promote early literacy as well as personal, social and emotional development.

-role play area to encourage social interaction and the development of life skills.
+A role play area that is designed to encourage social interaction and the development of social skills

-creative workshop including painting, collage, water and sand to encourage sensory learning and develop imagination and creativity.
+A creative workshop which includes painting, collage, water and sand to encourage sensory play learning and to develop your child’s imagination and creativity.

-small world and construction area for children to plan, construct, confer, deliberate and evaluate during their play.
+A small world and construction area for children to plan, construct, confer, deliberate and evaluate through play.

-writing area equipped with one handed tools to promote cutting with scissors, sharpening, holding a pencil/pen correctly, writing names, lists, menus etc
+A writing area that is equipped with one-handed tools to promote cutting with scissors, sharpening, holding a pen or pencil correctly and writing.

-Our environment is deliberately planned to be enticing, interesting and exciting for children which helps them to develop a love of learning.
+Our environment is deliberately planned to be enticing, interesting and exciting for children to help them develop a love of learning.

 Incorporated into the day children have a daily focus on Communication and Language with Literacy playing an important role when preparing children for formal schooling.
 The classroom is enriched with text, sentences and meaningful written language so that they begin to make connections between spoken and written communication.